labs14-stampd/frontend/README.md

     * start - starts the production server after a build is created
     * test - runs tests in **tests** directory \* eject - copy the configuration files and dependencies into the project so you have full control over them -->

-# Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+## Contributing and Getting Involved

+If you spot a bug or would like to request a feature, we welcome and are grateful for any contributions from the community.
+Please review the process for contributing to this project by reading the [contribution guidelines](CONTRIBUTING.md).

-Please note we have a [code of conduct](./CODE_OF_CONDUCT.md).
+Also, please note we have a [code of conduct](./CODE_OF_CONDUCT.md).
 Please follow it in all your interactions with the project.

-## Issue/Bug Request
+#### Issue and Bug Requests

-**If you are having an issue with the existing project code, please submit a bug report under the following guidelines:**
+If you are having an issue with the existing project code, please submit a bug report under the following guidelines:

 - Check first to see if your issue has already been reported.
 - Check to see if the issue has recently been fixed by attempting to reproduce the issue using the latest master branch in the repository.
 - Create a live example of the problem.
 - Submit a detailed bug report including your environment & browser, steps to reproduce the issue, actual and expected outcomes, where you believe the issue is originating from, and any potential solutions you have considered.

-### Feature Requests
+#### Feature Requests

 We would love to hear from you about new features which would improve this app and further the aims of our project.
 Please provide as much detail and information as possible to show us why you think your new feature should be implemented.

-### Pull Requests

-If you have developed a patch, bug fix, or new feature that would improve this app, please submit a pull request.
-It is best to communicate your ideas with the developers first before investing a great deal of time into a pull request to ensure that it will mesh smoothly with the project.

-Remember that this project is licensed under the MIT license, and by submitting a pull request, you agree that your work will be, too.

 #### Pull Request Guidelines